-Being able to switch out products quickly and easily is one of the big advantages of the drop shipping model.
+Being able to switch out products quickly and efficiently is one of the significant advantages of the drop shipping model.
 You are free to test different products to see what works best on your website without incurring expensive stock charges.
 It's also possible to find out what the best sellers are and then physically purchase them at cheaper rates in the future.

 What Are The Drawbacks Of Drop Shipping?

 In the USA, drop shipping is a very well-developed business model, but it's still in an early growth stage in the UK.
 Suppliers are thin on the ground, but it is a market set for rapid expansion over the next few years.

 If being able to start up on a shoestring sounds like just the thing for you, the flip side is that there will be thousands of people doing the same thing.
 Being able to make your products visible in the vast crowd is going to be a massive challenge.